 For solid protection, backed by a number of law firms and legal services marketing agencies, ClickCease offers security that is hard to beat.

+Studies have shown that law firms and legal services are expected to lose $193 million to click fraud in 2020.
+Of this, US law firms are set to lose $74 million to this rising problem.
 Any law firm running pay per click ads should take the issue of click fraud seriously.
 After all, you don’t want to be paying criminals around half of your advertising budget for nothing do you?

 Sign up for a free trial of ClickCease to get a diagnostic on your law firm’s PPC ads.